kindly/flatterer/docs/options.md

 Works best with new line delimited JSON `--ndjson` as JSON parsing can then be done by each thread.
 This can about a x3 times improvement with 6 threads if you have that many CPU cores.
 Without `--ndjson` makes only about x1.24 improvement on 2 threads and not worth going over 2 as it will not lead to performance improvement.

-Will not work with XLSX output.

 **Warning:** May have issues with inline-one-to-one as each thread will determine what should be inlined.

 ### CLI Usage

-Only output first 10 lines of all the tables.

 ```bash
 flatterer INPUT_FILE OUTPUT_DIRECTORY --threads 0